Full-day Tours

 Bearded Screech-Owl on branch – nocturnal bird species seen during Chiapas night birding trip

-Book this tour
+Book a full day tour

 An early departure from San Cristobal heading to the Tenam Puente Mayan archaeological ruins, a stunning site for birding at the transition point between pine-oak and tropical deciduous low forests.
 Chances to see quasi-endemics such as the Slender Sheartail, Belted Flycatcher, Olive Sparrow, Rock Wren, Botteri's Sparrow, Azure-crowned Hummingbird.